irosenb/Credit-Card/README.md

 My implementation of the [Credit Card problem](Processing.md).

-Originally did this problem for an job interview.
+Originally did this problem for a job interview.
 They asked me to write "production-quality code", and so I did.
 Felt like putting on Github as a testament to my ability to code…

 ## Usage